Table of Contents [expand]

 your build file (for example, Gemfile,

-Slug compilation is currently limited to 15 minutes.
-If your deploys start timing out during compilation there are various strategies to speed things up, but these will vary based upon the build tool used.
-Very large applications which time out should usually have independent components spun off into separate libraries.
-Keep in mind that disk IO performance on dynos can vary widely, so in some cases compilations that finish in 10 minutes on a local SSD could take over 15 during deployment.
+Slug compilation is limited to 25 minutes.
+If your deploys start timing out during compilation, there are various strategies to speed up deployment.
+These strategies vary based on the build tool you use.
+Very large applications that time out usually have independent components spun off into separate libraries.
+Keep in mind that disk IO performance on dynos can vary widely, so sometimes compilations that finish in 10 minutes on a local SSD can take over 25 minutes during deployment.

 If your repository contains files not necessary to run your app, you